PizzaDAO/mealticket-pizzafaucet/technical_spec.md

 - **Reimburse Button**: Available for any user to start the reimbursement process.
 - **Reimbursement Modal**: Upon clicking 'Reimburse', a modal will open for each post.
   - **Payment Interface**: Users can pay the poster (must have connected wallet to farc profile) in USDC through this modal.
-  - **Completion Status**: Once payment is confirmed, update the post status to 'Reimbursed'.
+  - **Completion Status**: Once payment is confirmed, update the post status to 'Reimbursed' in DB.

 ## Technical Specification